yasammez/nachricht/README.md

 * **msgpack**: when you need something like nachricht that is mature and battle-tested
 * **CBOR**: when you need support for streaming or something that is an IETF standard
 * **RION**: when you encode mainly CSV data
-* **bincode**: when message size and schema evolution are non-factors and simplicity and speed reign supreme
+* **bincode**: when schema evolution is a non-factor and simplicity and speed reign supreme
+* **flatbuffers**: when you have very large messages that read a lot more than frequently than wirtten, but only partially
+* **capnp**: when you would use flatbuffers but also need a mighty, capability-based RPC framework
 * **ion**: when you work at amazon
-* **flatbuffers**: when you have very large messages that get written seldom and read often but only partially
-* **capnp**: when you would use flatbuffers but also need a mighty capability-based RPC framework
-* **protobuf**: never
+* **protobuf**: when you work at google

 ### Textual (not necessariliy human-readable)
 * **json**: when you need dead simple interop with javascript